davidgumberg/prnotes/31495/keyimports.md

 # Functions of interest in key importing

+This is mainly looking at key importing in legacy spkm's.

 What I'm most interested in are `mapScript` and setWatchOnly, in particular I'm confused about why functions with names like `AddWatchOnly*` that take `CScript()`'s write them to the spkm's `mapScript`, and I'm also confused about